-But, sometimes, too much choice can be confusing, so we've picked 10 top sites that will really help you get to grips with it.
+But, sometimes, too much choice can be confusing, so we've picked some top sites that will really help you get to grips with it.

 We Love Typography is type heaven.
 A brilliant, curated gallery of type-related content, the site is a collaboration between John Boardley (of I love Typography) and Kari Pätilä.
 With multiple pages of gorgeous typography, you're sure to find inspiration here.

-02. Incredible Types
+04. Incredible Types

 The name of this site says it all really.
-Typeverything is a brilliant blog, which features type lettering in all shapes and sizes, colors and styles, by a handful of talented artists.
+Typeverything is a brilliant blog, which features type lettering in all shapes and sizes, colours and styles, by a handful of talented artists.
 The site is clean, organised and simple to use – simply scroll down to take in hundreds of inspirational images.

 I Love Typography was founded by British-born writer, publisher and graphic designer John Boardley.
 Now one the world's most popular fonts and typography blogs, ILT has amassed its huge following from the wealth of brilliant tips, training advice, news and interviews it features on the subject of type.

-07. Commercial Type
+09. Commercial Type

 Commercial Type was set up by designers Paul Barnes and Christian Schwartz.
 The duo have worked together since 2004 on various typeface projects, most notably the award-winning Guardian Egyptian.
-At Commercial type you can view and purchase numerous font designs developed by Barnes and Schwartz, their staff and outside collaborators.
+At Commercial Type you can view and purchase numerous font designs developed by Barnes and Schwartz, their staff and outside collaborators.

-08. Friends of Type
+10. Friends of Type

-10. Fonts In Use
+12. Fonts in Use

-Fonts In Use does exactly what it says on the tin, or website in this case, showcasing type at work in the real world.
+Fonts in Use does exactly what it says on the tin, or website in this case, showcasing type at work in the real world.
 Many of the examples are also accompanied by a write-up to give you a true understand as to why that particular font was chosen for the job.
 This is a great resource for artists unsure about picking fonts for individual projects.